offscale/liboffkv/README.md

     {
         // firstly specify protocol (zk | consul | etcd) and address
-        // you can also specify a prefix all the keys will start with auto client = connect("consul://127.0.0.1:8500", "/prefix");
+        // you can also specify a prefix all the keys will start with auto client = open("consul://127.0.0.1:8500", "/prefix");

-        // sometimes it is returned with an exception (for more details see "liboffkv/client.hpp") try {
+        // on failure methods throw exceptions (for more details see "liboffkv/client.hpp") try {
             int64_t initial_version = client->create("/key", "value");
             std::cout << "Key \"/prefix/key\" was created successfully! "